This post may contain affiliate links. Please read our disclosure policy.

 Notes

-Make Ahead: These will keep in the slow cooker on the warm setting for several hours or can be made ahead and stored in the refrigerator.
+Make Ahead.
+These will keep in the slow cooker on the warm setting for several hours or can be made ahead and stored in the refrigerator.
 To store, allow meatballs to cool, then transfer to an airtight container.
-They’ll keep in the refrigerator fridge for 3–4 days.
+They’ll keep in the refrigerator for 3-4 days.
 Reheat in the microwave or in a medium pot over low heat.

 About Kristyn